haiwera-silk-cd/magento-devdocs/guides/v2.1/migration/migration-migrate.md

 ## Migration order {#migration_order}

-When we created the Data Migration Tool, we assumed the following data transfer sequence:
+When we created the 数据迁移工具, we assumed the following data transfer sequence:

 1.	<a href="{{ page.baseurl }}/migration/migration-migrate-settings.html">Settings</a>
 2.	<a href="{{ page.baseurl }}/migration/migration-migrate-data.html">Data</a>